Which Two Liars Might Be Related & Who Died On Tonight's Episode?

 17. Why are they continuing this Nicole (Rebecca Breeds) storyline?

-18. Really Ezra had to continue his mistreatment of Aria by not even calling his fiancee to say his ex-girlfriend was miraculously alive and he made out with her on TV?
+18. Really Ezra had to continue his mistreatment of Aria by not even calling his fiance to say his ex-girlfriend was miraculously alive and he made out with her on TV?

 19. Has Paige not learned that if you give Emily an ultimatum between Ali or anyone else that she will always pick Ali?